lsahidin/VidioDownloader/Readme.md

-# Vidio Downloader
+# Vidio streaming downloader

-Help user to collect their favorite movie in some clicks from [vidio.com](http://www.vidio.com/)
+Help user to collect their favorite movie in some click from [vidio.com](http://www.vidio.com/) and Terafile stream video

 ## Getting Started